The Teacher Trap - Going Abroad and Getting Stuck as an ESL Teacher

 Go abroad for 2 years max

-One year abroad in general is not enough.
-You'll probably have so much fun and have so many things you want to see and do that it is most likely best to plan for 2 years abroad.
-One year is enough to get settled in, the second year is when you'll start seeing new and interesting places.
+You'll probably have so much fun and have so many things you want to see and do that it is most likely best to plan for 2 years abroad, maybe 3 years max.

-After 2 years move on to something else.
 That something else could be doing what I did and building a business (took me 4 years all together) or doing what others have done and going back to America (or the UK, Canada, whatever) and getting the proper accreditation to secure a good job at an international school.

 Tiers of teaching English